AdilAhmed11/game-project-java/README.md

 -   Create a Snap CLASS that extends CardGame

     -   Fields/Variables
-        -   ArrayList<Card> playedCards - to store the card played/dealt.
+        -   Card Variable to store the previously played card
     -   CONSTRUCTOR Snap(String name):

         -   Call the superclass constructor to initialise the name and deck.
-        -   Initialise the playedCards ArrayList.
+        -   Shuffle the deck at initialisation.

     -   METHOD playGame():
-        -   Loop until the game ends:
+        -   For Loop until the game ends:
             -   Wait for the user to press Enter (simulate a turn).
             -   Deal a card using the dealCard method.
             -   Add the dealt card to the playedCards ArrayList.